In 2019, if you want to win in the world of e-commerce, you can’t afford to not think about your pricing.

 One reason could be because on their site when you go to checkout, they offer you a range of other items you might want to add to your basket.

-This process of decreasing your product’s prices to increase the average order value is a great way to maximise your profits.
+This process of decreasing your product’s prices to increase the average order value is a great way to maximize your profits.

 So when it comes to your 2019 e-commerce pricing strategy, think about what channels you currently sell on and whether there is an opportunity to either increase the number of channels you sell on or vary the prices across channels.